-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON MAY 5, 2004
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON MAY 11, 2005

-The 2004 annual meeting of stockholders of Boston Properties, Inc. will be held on Wednesday, May 5, 2004 at 11:00 a.m., local time, at 599 Lexington Avenue, Conference Room 2E, New York, New York, for the following purposes:
+The 2005 annual meeting of stockholders of Boston Properties, Inc. will be held on Wednesday, May 11, 2005 at 11:00 a.m., local time, at 599 Lexington Avenue, Conference Room 2E, New York, New York, for the following purposes:

-- 1. To elect four Class I directors, each to serve for a three-year term and until their respective successors are duly elected and qualified. - 2.
+- 1. To elect four Class II directors, each to serve for a three-year term and until their respective successors are duly elected and qualified. - 2.
 To consider and act upon a stockholder proposal concerning the annual election of directors, if properly presented at the meeting. - 3.
-To consider and act upon any other matters that may properly be brought before the annual meeting and at any adjournments or postponements thereof.
+To consider and act upon any other matters that are properly brought before the annual meeting and at any adjournments or postponements thereof.

-You may vote if you were a stockholder of record as of the close of business on March 17, 2004.
+You may vote if you were a stockholder of record as of the close of business on March 16, 2005.
 If you do not plan to attend the meeting and vote your shares of common stock in person, please vote in one of the following ways:

-- Use the toll-free telephone number shown on your proxy card (this call is free if made in the United States or Canada); - Go to the Website address shown on your proxy card and vote via the Internet; or - Mark, sign, date and promptly return the enclosed proxy card in the postage-paid envelope.
+- · Use the toll-free telephone number shown on your proxy card (this call is free if made in the United States or Canada); - Go to the website address shown on your proxy card and vote via the Internet; or - Mark, sign, date and promptly return the enclosed proxy card in the postage-paid envelope.